Homemade Vanilla Pudding (our family calls it Jackie's Pudding) doesn't have to be hard to make. And it is OH! So good!

-Equipment you will need includes a heavy bottom sauce pan or double boiler, wooden spoon, measuring cups, measuring spoons, serving bowls or ramekins (or a pie plate if you are using it for a pie) and plastic wrap.
-Here are some of the tools that we really like using when we make Jackie’s Pudding:
+Equipment you will need includes a heavy bottom sauce pan or double boiler (affiliate link), wooden spoon, measuring cups, measuring spoons, serving bowls or ramekins (or a pie plate if you are using it for a pie) and plastic wrap.
+But what you really want is a great coffee maker or espresso machine and some beautiful dinnerware (affiliate link), am I right?

 - 1 teaspoon vanilla